Community Spotlight · Slow Pour Supply, Spring, TX

 Flash-forward to now, and coffee has indeed eclipsed music as Anita’s full-time focus.
 In 2018, she launched Slow Pour Supply, maker of pitchers and other tools to support the barista community.
 “Our mission is simple: It started with an idea to make tools that are practical, brands that are tried and trusted, and ideas that would instantly improve baristas’ job, easily accessible to as many coffee folks as possible,” Anita says.
 “Accessibility has played a huge roll in our mission.
 We try to take care of the folks we interact with in our industry, and provide great tools that are at an accessible price point as well.”

-Now that she’s fully immersed in the coffee world, Anita can also be found supporting the community in a variety of ways, including serving as a U.S. Barista Championship technical judge; she also serves on the Pacific Foods Barista Series advisory board.
+Now that she’s fully immersed in the coffee world, Anita can also be found supporting the community in a variety of ways, including serving as a U.S. Barista Championship technical judge.
 Additionally, Anita uses Slow Pour as a venue for championing a variety of industry causes.
-“We use tools as a medium to generate attention and community support to the initiatives we care about,” she says.
+"We use tools as a medium to generate attention and community support to the initiatives we care about,” she says.
 “A portal of every sale from our website goes to a benefiting organization we showcase.
-We also launch regularly #pitcherforacause, and dedicate the profits to organizations like the International Women’s Coffee Alliance and Glitter Cat to support their work.”
+We also launch regularly #pitcherforacause, and dedicate the profits to organizations like the International Women’s Coffee Alliance to support their work.”